Video Panels for Long Video Understanding: Related Work

 \section{Related Work}

-\paragraph{Long Video Understanding.} Scaling vision–language models (VLMs) to long videos is challenging due to the large number of visual tokens and the limited context windows of language backbones.
+\paragraph{Long video understanding.} Scaling vision–language models (VLMs) to long videos is challenging due to the large number of visual tokens and the limited context windows of language backbones.
 A common strategy is to reduce the input size, either by modifying visual re-samplers to extract fewer tokens~\citep{li2023blip, li2024llama, cheng2024videollama} or by pruning and merging features through heuristic techniques~\citep{chen2024image, shang2024llava, jin2024chat, zhou2024streaming}.
 Other works extend the sequence capacity of the LLM, as in LongVA~\citep{zhang2024long}, who transfer the long-context pretraining of their language backbones to multi-modal settings.
-Another line of work aims to preserve temporal coherence through memory mechanisms or summarization tokens.
-For instance, VideoLLaMB~\citep{wang2025videollamb} introduces recurrent memory bridges with scene segmentation, while Video-XL~\citep{shu2025video} condenses video intervals into summarization tokens within the Transformer.
-These divergent strategies highlight the difficulty in finding a good balance between efficiency and information preservation, and motivate the exploration of lightweight alternatives such as prompt-based strategies.
+Another line of work aims to preserve temporal coherence through memory mechanisms or summarization tokens~\cite{jin2024chat,song2024moviechat,wei2025visual}.
+For instance, VideoLLaMB~\citep{wang2025videollamb} introduces recurrent memory bridges with scene segmentation, Video-XL~\citep{shu2025video} condenses video intervals into summarization tokens within the Transformer, and SF-LLaVA~\cite{xu2024slowfast} uses both a slow and fast pathway to balance spatial detail with long-term context.
+Overall, this variety in strategies highlights the difficulty in finding a good balance between efficiency and information preservation.

+A key insight is that these methods operate at the token level.
+However, our ablation studies in Sec.~\ref{sec:why} show that pooling frames, rather than tokens, yields better performance.
+Moreover, previous approaches are model-specific, which limits their general applicability.
+Together, these limitations motivate us to explore a more general alternative in the form of visual prompting.